cpeaustriajc/cpeaustriajc.dev/src/pages/posts/devlog-one.md

 be more than just animes, I wanted it to cover different genres of media like reality shows, etc.

-But instead of, finishing the project like a normal programmer, I decided to play with other technologies, and using the project as a way to test these tech.
+But instead of, finishing the project like a normal programmer, I decided to play with other technologies, and using the project as a way to test these tech.\

+This is one of the few

 ## References: